Goncalves2525/real-estate-management-system/docs/sprintC/us007/03.design/Readme.md

-# US 001 - Display Listed Properties
+# US 007 - As an unregistered person, register in the system to buy, sell or rent properties

 ## 3. Design - User Story Realization